Logic (rapper): 2019–2021: Supermarket, Confessions of a Dangerous Mind, No Pressure, and retirement

-2021–present: Return to music, Vinyl Days, College Park, and other ventures
+2021–2022: Return to music and Vinyl Days

 On March 20, 2021, Logic announced preorders for his autobiographical memoir, This Bright Future.
 It was published later that year in September and debuted at number 4 in non-fiction on The New York Times Best Seller list.
 The book goes through the rapper's childhood filled with neglect and his success as a hip-hop artist.
 The memoir also goes through the hate he received after the release of his hit song "1-800-273-8255".

 On April 23, Logic's YouTube channel BobbysWorld uploaded a song entitled "Mars Only Pt.
 3", a collaboration between him and producer Madlib.
 Together, the duo is called Madgic, a portmanteau of the collaborators' names.
 The duo has released two more songs, "Raddest Dad" and "Mafia Music" in the same way.

 On June 16, Logic announced a return to music, mimicking the statement issued by Michael Jordan upon his return to basketball.
 On June 18, he released the song "Intro", his first since returning to music, and over the following month he would release a series of singles presumed to be a part of an upcoming project.
 He released his seventh mixtape, Bobby Tarantino III, on July 30, 2021, which included 4 out of 5 of the singles released during the previous month ("Intro" was not included in the mixtape).

 In August 2021, Logic made his onscreen debut in the Apple TV series Mr. Corman as Joseph Gordon-Levitt's biracial friend, Dax, in three episodes.